Buying a car

 This guide aims to help answer all those questions for you, to help you better understand roadside assistance and whether it’s the right product for you.

 Roadside assistance is a service provided in the event of a breakdown.
 It means that if you need a hand jump starting a flat car battery or changing a tyre, help is just a phone call away.
 Usually, it can be purchased on its own or as an optional cover on a car insurance policy.

 The features of roadside assistance will vary between providers, so it's useful to compare the different policies available to see what will work best for you.

 If you already have Suncorp's Comprehensive Car Insurance, you can add Suncorp Roadside Assist^ as an optional cover for an added cost.

 Roadside assistance generally covers common breakdown related issues – in other words anything unexpected that happens because of an accident or mechanical failure.
 Bear in mind that road assistance coverage is often limited to a fixed amount, depending on the issue, and that you’ll be responsible for paying any costs incurred such as parts or labour.

 If you breakdown, roadside assistance will usually provide a towing service for your vehicle.
-For Suncorp Roadside Assist customers, we’ll tow your broken-down car to a nearby mechanic up to 20km in a metro area, and up to 100km in a regional area.
-It’s still useful to make sure that if you’re going to be travelling through a remote area, you carry additional equipment and have a basic understanding of vehicle repair to help yourself in the absence of roadside assistance.
+For Suncorp Roadside Assist customers, we’ll tow your broken-down car to the nearest accredited repairer up to 20km from the breakdown location (or 100km if no accredited repairer is within 20km) It’s still useful to make sure that if you’re going to be travelling through a remote area, you carry additional equipment and have a basic understanding of vehicle repair to help yourself in the absence of roadside assistance.